ProjectsByJRP/stm32-bme280/README.md

 Bosch BME280 driver for STM32 using HAL
 SPI or I2C methods available

+This was originally written on an STM32F446RE-Nucleo so its header file is stm32f4xx_hal.h If you use something like an STM32F103RB-Nucleo, you would need to change that to stm32f1xx_hal.h, or stm32l4xx_hal.h for an STM32L476, et cetera.

 My changes were made to bme280_support.c, and the other two files should be identical to the factory Bosch files.

 To get SPI working:<br>